IllumiDesk/illumidesk/README.md

 Then, rerun the `make deploy` copmmand to update your stack's settings.

+### Postgres for Lab Environments

+> **New in Version 0.5.0**: users that wish to provide their Learners with a shared Postgres container my do so by setting the `postgres_labs_enabled` to true.

+With the Postgres container enabled, users (both students and instructors) can connect to a shared Postgres database from within their Jupyter Notebooks by opening a connection with the standard `psycop2g` depency using the `postgres-labs` host name.
+IllumiDesk's [user guides provide additional examples](https://docs.illumidesk.com) on the commands and common use-cases available for this option.

 ### Configuration Files

 The configuration changes depending on how you decide to update this setup.
 Essentially customizations boil down to: